If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Does Tremfya treat lupus, hidradenitis suppurativa, or ankylosing spondylitis?

-Tremfya isn’t approved to treat lupus, hidradenitis suppurativa (HS), or ankylosing spondylitis (AS).
+The Food and Drug Administration (FDA) hasn’t approved Tremfya to treat lupus, hidradenitis suppurativa (HS), or ankylosing spondylitis (AS).
+These conditions involve inflammation that affects different parts of the body.

-The drug is currently being studied in people with lupus nephritis.
+The drug was being studied for use in people with lupus nephritis.
 (This is a kidney condition related to lupus.)
-It was also studied as a treatment for HS.
-But more studies are needed to know if Tremfya is effective for these conditions.
+But the study was ended early.
+A study that looked at Tremfya as a treatment for HS did not find the drug effective for this condition.
+Research suggests Tremfya may not be effective for AS.
+More studies are needed to know for sure whether Tremfya is effective for these conditions.

 If you’d like to know about treatment options for lupus, HS, and AS, talk with your doctor.

-Can Tremfya be used to treat Crohn’s disease or ulcerative colitis?
+Can Tremfya be used to treat Crohn’s disease?

-Tremfya is sometimes prescribed to treat Crohn’s disease and ulcerative colitis (UC).
+Tremfya is sometimes prescribed to treat Crohn’s disease.

-Tremfya isn’t approved to treat these conditions.
-So using the drug for them is an example of an off-label use.
+The FDA hasn’t approved Tremfya to treat Crohn’s disease.
+So using the drug for this condition is an example of an off-label use.
 (With off-label use, a drug that’s approved for certain conditions is used for other conditions.)
+But Tremfya is FDA approved to treat UC.
+(For more information, see the “What is Tremfya used for?” section.)

-If you’d like to know more about treatment options for Crohn’s disease or UC, talk with your doctor.
+If you’d like to know more about treatment options for Crohn’s disease, talk with your doctor.

 Does Tremfya cause hair loss, fatigue, depression, or cancer?

 It’s not likely.
-Hair loss, fatigue, and depression weren’t side effects reported in Tremfya’s studies.
+Hair loss, fatigue (low energy), and depression weren’t side effects reported in Tremfya’s studies.

 Cancer also wasn’t seen in Tremfya’s studies.
 Some other drugs used for the conditions Tremfya treats may increase the risk of cancer.
 These drugs include ustekinumab (Stelara) and adalimumab (Humira).
 But Tremfya isn’t known to increase this risk.